 ABSTRACT.
 Is the universe finite or infinite, and what shape does it have?
 These fundamental questions, of which relatively little is known, are typically studied within the context of the standard model of cosmology where the universe is assumed to be homogeneous and isotropic.
 While these two hypotheses are wellmotivated, they are not realistic on all scales of description.
 Here we address the above questions in highly general cosmological models, with the only assumption being that the average flow of matter is irrotational.
-Using techniques from differential geometry, specifically extensions of the Bonnet-Myers theorem, we derive a condition which implies a finite universe and yields an estimate for its diameter.
-Comparing with Planck CMB data, it is shown that this condition is satisfied by the observable universe with approximately 85%confidence.
-Furthermore, under a weaker condition involving the interplay between curvature and diameter, together with the assumption that the universe is finite, we provide a concise list of possible topologies.
-Namely, the spatial sections then would be either the ring topologies $S^1 \times S^2$, $S^1 \times S^2$, $S^1 \times \mathbb{RP}^2$, $\mathbb{RP}^3 \# \mathbb{RP}^3$, or covered by the sphere S^3 or torus T^3 .
-In particular, under this condition the basic construction of connected sums would be ruled out (save for one), along with the plethora of topologies associated with negative curvature.
+Using techniques from differential geometry, specifically extensions of Myers' theorem, we derive a condition which implies a finite universe and yields an estimate for its diameter.
+Comparing with Planck CMB data. it is shown that this condition is satisfied by the observable universe with approximately 85% confidence.
+Furthermore, under a weaker condition involving the interplay between curvature and diameter, which is again compatible with the Planck CMB data, together with the assumption that the universe is finite, we provide a concise list of possible topologies.
+Namely, the spatial sections must be either the ring topologies $S^1 \times S^2$, $S^1 \tilde{\times} S^2$, $S^1 \times \mathbb{RP}^2$, $\mathbb{RP}^3 \# \mathbb{RP}^3$, or are covered by the sphere S^3 or torus T^3 .
+In particular, the basic construction of connected sums is ruled out (save for one), along with the plethora of topologies associated with negative curvature.
 These results are obtained from consequences of the geometrization of 3-manifolds, by applying a generalization of the almost splitting theorem together with a curvature formula of Ehlers and Ellis.